code-and-effect/effective_test_bot/README.md

 Autosaves an animated .gif for any failing test.

 Run `rake test:bot` to automatically check every route in your application against an appropriate test suite, without writing any code.

-Intelligently fills forms with appropriate pseudo-random input.

-Checks for all kinds of errors and omissions.
+Clicks through every page, intelligently fills forms with appropriate pseudo-random input and checks for all kinds of errors and omissions.

 Turn on tour mode to programatically generate an animated .gif of every workflow in your website.